ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 ## How to run test suite locally

-_Chirp!_ includes three test suites:
+Chirp!_ includes three (proper)test suites and one only runnable automatically in Github Actions:

 - Repository.Tests
-   - The Repository.Test folder contains unit and integration tests for the functionality of the repository classes within the Chirp application.
+   - The Repository.Test folder contains unit and integration tests for the four repository classes all in one.

 - Service.Test
-   - The Service.Test folder contains unit and integration tests for validating the functionality of the `CheepService` class within the Chirp application.
+   - The Service.Test folder contains unit and integration tests for validating the functionality of `CheepService`.

 - Web.UITest
-   - The Web.UITest folder contains UI tests that were made using Playwright.
-The UI tests, test whether a user can perform the various actions possible in Chirp and if the result of those actions is what we expect.
+   - The Web.UITest folder contains UI tests made using Playwright.
+They test whether a user can perform the various actions possible in Chirp and if the result of those actions is what we expect.
-   - In order to make the test isolated, we made an API that is only active when in the `Development` environment, which allows us to reset and seed the database after every test.
+   - In order to isolate the tests, we made an API that is only active when in the `Development` environment which allows us to reset and seed the database after every test.
      - Alternatively, we could have started multiple instances of the application and run the tests in parallel, but this would have been more complex and potentially slower as every test needed to start its own server.

+- Migration tests
+  - We have no mechanism of running the migration tests locally, as they require access to the Azure file share to download the database.
+This was deemed acceptable as they very rarely failed(as we had quite few migrations), so not finding out untill you push was a fine tradeoff vs the effort required.

-Before you can run the unit tests you need to have PowerShell installed and Playwright browsers and other dependencies in your `Web.UITest/bin/` folder.
+Before you can run the unit tests you need to have PowerShell, Playwright and Playwright's browsers and other dependencies installed in your `Chirp/tests/Web.UITest/bin/` folder.

 How to install PowerShell(if not already installed):